David-Tam/ML-Project-Enefit/README.md

 A horizontal bar plot is also used to see the importance of feature (top 20).
 ![alt text](images/xgboost4.png)

-It seems that xgboost determines the target (i.e power usage) 2 and 7 days ago are the major features that helps to predict future target.
+It seems that XGBoost determines the target (i.e power usage) 2 and 7 days ago are the major features that helps to predict future target.

 ## 3. LightBGM
 LightGBM algorithm is also applied with same settings as XGBoost: